MrArvand/Dang-O-Dong/DEPLOYMENT.md

 ## Next Steps

 1. Push this workflow to your repository
-2. Configure Hostinger Git deployment with the `hostinger-deploy` branch
+2. Configure Hostinger Git deployment with the `deployment` branch
 3. **If you encounter "divergent branches" error on Hostinger:**
-   - Access your Hostinger server via SSH or File Manager terminal
+   - **For Shared Hosting:** Use the `deployment` branch workflow (recommended)
-   - Run: `git config --global pull.rebase false`
+   - **For VPS/Dedicated:** Access via SSH and run: `git config --global pull.rebase false`
-   - This configures Git to use merge strategy instead of rebase
+   - The `deployment` branch approach avoids conflicts entirely
 4. Test by making a small change and pushing to main
 5. Monitor the deployment process in both GitHub Actions and Hostinger

-## SSH Deployment (Recommended Solution)
+## Alternative: SSH Deployment (Recommended)

-Since Git deployment is causing persistent conflicts, we recommend using SSH deployment which is more reliable and bypasses Git conflicts entirely.
+If Git deployment continues to have issues, consider using the SSH deployment method which is more reliable:

-### Setup SSH Deployment:

-1. **Enable SSH on Hostinger:**
-   - Log in to Hostinger hPanel
-   - Go to **Advanced** → **SSH Access**
-   - Enable SSH access and note your credentials
+1. Enable SSH access on your Hostinger account

-2. **Add GitHub Secrets:**
-   - Go to your GitHub repository → **Settings** → **Secrets and variables** → **Actions**
-   - Add these secrets:
-     - `HOSTINGER_HOST`: Your server hostname (e.g., `srv123.hostinger.com`)
-     - `HOSTINGER_USERNAME`: Your SSH username
-     - `HOSTINGER_PASSWORD`: Your SSH password
-     - `HOSTINGER_PORT`: SSH port (usually `22`)

-3. **Use the SSH Workflow:**
-   - The repository includes `.github/workflows/hostinger-ssh-deploy.yml`
+2. Use the SSH workflow provided in section 4 of this guide
+3. Add your Hostinger credentials as GitHub secrets
-   - This workflow builds your app and directly uploads files via SSH
+4. This method directly uploads files without Git conflicts
-   - No Git conflicts or branch issues

-4. **Disable Git Deployment:**
-   - Remove the Git deployment configuration from Hostinger
-   - This prevents conflicts between SSH and Git deployment methods